 Elizbeth Hughes – [email protected]

-I’ve loved all the classes I’ve taken in the history department.
-I’m still figuring out my focus within the major, but I know I’m interested in U.S. history, especially U.S. religion, law, and politics.
+I’ve loved all the classes I’ve taken in the history department, but I’m especially interested in U.S. history, especially U.S. religion, law, and politics.
+My thesis will be on the Anti-Masonic Movement of the 1820s and 1830s.
 At Williams, I’m an editor on the Record and an aficionado of the songs played on the Thompson bells.
-I live on campus, close enough to the bell tower to hear each clanging of “Edelweiss” or “Hey Jude.”

 Irene Loewenson – [email protected]

 My name is John Menton, and I am a History major and Leadership Studies concentrator from Tallahassee, Florida.
 I am interested in studying history as it relates to understanding modern dynamics in American politics, and I am particularly interested in studying the history of the American South and how that history influences the political and racial divisions we see in America today.
 Additionally, I have taken classes on Middle Eastern and Chinese history at Williams, and am currently expanding my knowledge of global history at Oxford through the WEPO program.
 Outside of my academic interests, I am on the Men’s Golf Team at Williams and am also involved with the Leadership Studies Student Advisory Group.

 John Menton – [email protected]